nil-two/zpl/README.md

 zip lines by the line number.

 options:
-  -s, --separator=<sep>  separate lines by sep in addition to files
+  -s, --separator=SEP  separate lines by SEP in addition to files
       --help           print usage and exit
 ```

 Requirements